 A typical CYO production will be run by one or more experienced young stage managers, often sixth formers or students, supported by a team of younger ASMs.
 We provide hands on, practical training in all the elements required to manage all the elements of backstage work and to call the show.
 Several of our alumni are now working in professional theatre and opera.

 Stage managers taking a break between shows during Daphnis and Chloe.
-On the left of this typical group is the lead for the show, a CYO alumna, studying stage management at the Lir Academy in Dublin.
+On the left of this typical group is the lead for the show, a CYO alumna who is now working in the industry.
 On the right is one of our youngest ever trainees, aged 12, enjoying the excitement of her first production.

 CYO stage managers learn a range of transferrable skills relating to organisation, communication, leadership and teamwork.